 Root Cause

-Relative motion between the O-ring and sealing surface, combined with contamination, rough surface finish or inadequate lubrication:
+Relative motion between the O-ring and sealing surface, combined with contamination, rough surface finish, or inadequate lubrication:

-• Insufficient lubrication — O-ring runs dry
+- Insufficient lubrication — O-ring runs dry or near-dry

-• Side loading causing uneven contact pressure
+- Side loading from misalignment causing uneven contact pressure and concentrated local wear

 Prevention

-• Maintain fluid cleanliness to ISO 4406 specification for the system
+- Maintain fluid cleanliness to ISO 4406 specification (≤ 18/16/13 for dynamic O-ring service)

 ---